The 11 Best Customer Onboarding Software for your SaaS in 2021

 With that in mind, here is the best customer onboarding software for scale-stage SaaS companies.

 We’re going to kick off our list with our own software.
-Userpilot is a complete customer onboarding package that has everything scaling SaaS companies need.
+Userpilot is a complete customer onboarding package that has everything scaling SaaS companies need to achieve customer success.

 Let’s start with the onboarding functionality.
 Userpilot enables you to create “Experiences”.
 These experiences can range from a simple tooltip to a thorough interactive walkthrough.
 You can choose from checklists, slideouts, modals, and more.